 Most businesses do not feel they have leaders capable of developing the future of the company.
 A whopping 71% of companies don’t feel their leaders are able to lead their organization into the future, and 84% of organizations anticipate a shortfall of leaders in the next 5 years, according to Get Smarter.

 It is the responsibility of companies to nurture and develop their leaders so that they are capable of bringing the company into the future when their time comes.
-Investing in people skills gives these leaders the tools they need to continue the success of the company into the future.
+Investing in people skills gives these leaders the tools they need to continue the company’s success into the future.

 7. People Skills are Durable

 People skills apply, no matter what the task.
-They are not context specific and they do not lose relevance over time.
-Technology may change many times throughout a career, but working and interacting with people remains a constant, whether it’s in-person or via video conference.
+They are not context-specific, and they do not lose relevance over time.
+Technology may change many times throughout a career, but working and interacting with people remains a constant, whether in-person or via video conference.
 Investing in people skills is a long-term investment that can withstand an ever-changing environment.